2025-ilaria/project-/llm-prompts.md

 -**ChatGPT**: Very accurate and detailed, often including precise data (e.g., dome diameter, materials).
 Covers more subtopics such as acoustics, restoration, mechanical ceiling, and decorative elements.

-Overall⬇️:
+Overall ⬇️:

 -**Gemini** → Narrative, context-driven, formal tone; stronger for historical explanations and structured essays.

 -**ChatGPT** → Modular, visually engaging, detailed, and skimmable; stronger for presentations, quick reading, and broader coverage.

 Another thing we asked ChatGPT was the difference between arco:hasDescription and l0:description, to understand which property would be more suitable for inserting various architectural information in text form.
-We asked ChatGPT, which would be the best option, using a chain-of-thought technique:
+We asked ChatGPT, which would be the best option, using a **chain-of-thought technique**:

 <img width="602" height="544" alt="image" src="https://github.com/user-attachments/assets/3426f095-07b4-476d-9755-9224b9e1935b" />
 <img width="560" height="454" alt="image" src="https://github.com/user-attachments/assets/aebfcd9f-0403-4cbf-8e88-3069aa60d9d1" />